 A computer device may well be deemed too old for refurbishment or reuse, but it will never be too old to be recycled effectively and efficiently – which is why ensuring that every device is passed to a proper recycling service is so important.

 The chemical make-up of every computer and technological device is such that when the chemicals are allowed to breakdown and leak out of the device’s casing, they can cause immense damage to their surroundings – making them incredibly dangerous.
 That’s why a proper recycling outlet will always strip the device and dispose of each part effectively.

 Can I recycle my old computer for charity?

 If you want your unwanted computer to provide benefits to someone in need, the best way to do so is by donating your computer to a charity that works directly with communities across the UK and beyond in need of technology resources and support.
 If you want to keep it local then consider local community groups and charities that could well use the devices you no longer want, or you can get in touch with an organisation like Computer Aid where we will match your computers with a school, overseas village, or facility that needs it.

-For more information, reach out to us directly or visit our website.
+For more information, reach out to us directly.